How to Make Lemon and Dill Skillet Salmon with Herbed Salad

 How do I know if salmon is cooked?

-The best way to cook salmon is medium.
-We like having medium-rare salmon, but some people find the slightly translucent flesh a bit off-putting.
+The best way to cook salmon is to medium.
+I like having medium-rare salmon, but some people find the slightly translucent flesh a bit off-putting.
+Renee’ prefers hers well done.

 It’s actually pretty easy to know if salmon is cooked.
 Simply use a fork and poke the top of the fillet and turn it just a bit at the thickest part.